SkygearIO/features/features/field-based-acl.md

 1. **Owner**: the owner of the record instance
 1. **Specific User**: the user specified by user ID
-1. **Reference Users**: the users specified in a field of the records
+1. **Dynamic User Set**: the users specified in a field of the records
 1. **Defined Roles**: the user-defined roles
 1. **Any Users**: any logged-in users
 1. **Public**: any users with correct API key

 ## Base ACL

-Since the field-based ACL is allow-based, the following entities would be added serving as a base ACL.
+Since the field-based ACL is allow-based, the following entities would be the base case of the ACL.
+The base ACL will be used when no field-based ACE is found for a specific operation.
+Developers can define their ACE to avoid falling onto the base ACL.

 | Class | UserRole | Field | AccessLevel | DiscoveryLevel |
 |-------|----------|-------|-------------|----------------|